-Jay is senior lecturer in the department of Clinical Sciences and Services.
-He research interests are focussed on the ageing and pathogenic mechanisms of equine tendinopathies and human osteoarthritis.
+Jay is senior lecturer in the Department of Clinical Sciences and Services.
+His research interests are focussed on the ageing and pathogenic mechanisms of equine tendinopathies and human osteoarthritis.
 A major area is in regenerative medicine to investigate the therapeutic potential of mesenchymal stem cells for tendon repair and cardiac stem cells for heart diseases.
 The studies on tendon repair has led to the clinical use of mesenchymal stem cells for tendon injuries in the horse.
 He has established a Veterinary Medicines Directorate approved stem cell laboratory for the commercial expansion of MSCs (equine and canine) for the translation of regenerative strategies into the small and large veterinary clinic.

 Jay graduated from Queen Elizabeth College University of London with a BSc Joint Honours degree in Biochemistry and Physiology and then gained a PhD in 1984 in Molecular Biology at Queen Elizabeth College (Kings College London).
 He took up a postdoctoral position with Professor Tim Hardingham in the Department of Biochemistry at the Kennedy Institute of Rheumatology (London) to pursue interests in the molecular changes in articular cartilage with ageing and in osteoarthritis, and the cloning and sequencing of a number of extracellular matrix proteins.